ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Privacy Considerations {#privacy}

-One goal of this design is that independent client requests are only linkable by their content.
-However, the choice of client configuration might be used to correlate requests.
-A client configuration includes the Oblivious Relay Resource URI, the Oblivious Gateway key configuration (KeyConfig), and Oblivious Gateway Resource URI.
-A configuration is active if clients can successfully use it for interacting with with a target.
+One goal of this design is that independent Client requests are only linkable by their content.
+However, the choice of Client configuration might be used to correlate requests.
+A Client configuration includes the Oblivious Relay Resource URI, the Oblivious Gateway key configuration (KeyConfig), and Oblivious Gateway Resource URI.
+A configuration is active if Clients can successfully use it for interacting with with a target.

 Oblivious Relay and Gateway Resources can identify when requests use the same configuration by matching `KeyConfig.key_id` or the Oblivious Gateway